Date of Current Revision: January 2016

 - maintaining an effective internal auditing program

 - ensuring that the results of examinations and actions taken are communicated to the Audit Committee and appropriate levels of university management

 - keeping the Audit Committee informed of emerging trends and successful practices in internal auditing

 - ensuring that the internal auditing program includes consulting (advisory) services, beyond assurance services, to assist management in meeting its objectives

 Academic and administrative department heads are responsible for:

 - allowing audit staff to have complete, free and unrestricted access to all university records and personnel necessary for the completion of audits and special projects

-- providing responses (including action plans and completion dates) in accordance with this policy; and
+- providing responses (including action plans and completion dates) in accordance with this policy

 - ensuring that action plans are completed in a timely manner